This blog post discusses the resolution loss when applying partial-Fourier imaging in GE-EPI in the presence of strong T2*-decay.

 - Its completely expected that when you omit the acquisition of outer k-space lines that represent the high spatial frequencies the effective resolution will be decreased.
 I never trusted the magnitude PSF anyway.
 Larry Wald, Februar 13th 2014, Leipzig.

-We had an abstract about the inadequate interpretation of the magnitude point-spread-function at ISMRM in 2015 (see poster here).
-This story was continued from Denis Chaimow and Amir Shmuel with this BioRXiv paper.
+- We had an abstract about the inadequate interpretation of the magnitude point-spread-function at ISMRM in 2015 (see poster here).